FudanVI/benchmarking-chinese-text-recognition/README.md

 :star2: The code and trained weights of all baselines are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.

 ## Updates
+Aug 22, 2022: We upload the lmdb datasets of hard cases.

 Jun 15, 2022: The experimental settings are modified.
 We upload the code and trained weights of all baselines.

 Jan 3, 2022: This repo is made publicly available.
 The corresponding paper is available at arXiv.